 Tea adds a smoky bitterness to balance out a drink, and can also be used as a subtle flavoured way of lengthening a tall drink.
 Some bartenders infuse it into the base spirit, or brew and chill the tea and add it to the shaker, it works well each and every way.

-This city is no longer just about the Earl Grey-tini any more, BarChick did a tea-trawl around town, and these are the our favourites:
+This city is no longer just about the Earl Grey Tea-ni any more, BarChick did a tea-trawl around town, and these are our favourites:

-Glass teapots of tea infused liquors take center stage at Park Lane’s Bar 45, which if good enough for Brangelina, then is good enough for us.
-Manager Stefano infuses Tanqueray 10 with Earl Grey, vodka with mango tea, and Scotch whisky with super smoky Lapsang Souchong tea.
+Bar 45 lets the glass teapots of tea infused liquors take centre stage, which if good enough for Brangelina, is good enough for us.
+Try the Tanqueray 10 infused with Earl Grey, vodka with mango tea, and Scotch whisky with super smoky Lapsang Souchong tea.
 Something for everyone.

-Arachnophobics beware – Artesian Bar at the Langham Hotel has a Tea Punch on their menu made from Scorpion infused Cognac, with Velvet Falernum, Poire William and Sencha Tea, bugger the creepy crawlies, it’s amazing.
+Arachnophobics beware – the Tea Punch on the menu at Artesian Bar is made from Scorpion infused cognac, with Velvet Falernum, Poire William and Sencha Tea… bugger the creepy crawlies, it’s amazing.

-On a recent visit to hip hangout Hix Soho, Nick Strangeway was getting busy behind the bar making Breakfast Martinis, YES.
+On a recent visit to the hip hangout that is Mark’s Bar under Hix Soho, Nick Strangeway was getting busy behind the bar making Breakfast Martinis, YES.
 It’s Compass Box Whisky, Hix Breakfast blend (a black leaf tea from Rare Tea Co), and marmalade, served straight up with a side of buttered marmalade toast.
-The “smoky tannins” in the tea are softened by the buttery toast, BarChick’s kind of breakfast, easy to turn into a lunch in here.
+The smoky tannins in the tea are softened by the buttery toast, BarChick’s kind of breakfast, easy to turn into a lunch in here.